finmid/code-challenge-be/README.md

 - **Any framework**
 - Stateless service
 - Persistence layer using database
-    - In memory solutions are NOW ALLOWED (including h2 database)
+    - In memory solutions are NOT ALLOWED (including h2 database)
     - Please don't host any db anywhere
 - Local development environment
     - Ability to run locally without any manual setup